readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

    You can check this by going to your `profile settings`_.

 #. **Build status is not being reported on your Pull/Merge Request**.
-   You need to make sure that you have granted access to ReadtheDocs `OAuth App`_ to your/organizations GitHub account.
+   You need to make sure that you have granted access to the Read the Docs `OAuth App`_ to your/organizations GitHub account.
    Also make sure your webhook is properly setup to handle events.
 You can setup or ``re-sync`` the webhook from your projects admin dashboard.